 A stack of 1,000 new plastic carrier bags would be around 2 inches high, but a stack of 1,000 new paper grocery bags would be around 2 feet high.
 It would take at least seven times the number of trucks to deliver the same number of bags, creating seven times more transport pollution and road congestion.

 In addition, paper bags are not as strong as plastic, which means people use more bags.
 They also tear easily so cannot normally be re-used, and they will disintegrate if wet.

 - Isn’t it better to use durable re-usable bags?

 No. Long-term re-usable shopping bags are not the answer.
 They are much thicker and more expensive, and a large number of them would be required for the weekly shopping of an average family.
 They are not hygienic unless cleaned after each use.
 Whilst sometimes called “Bags for Life” they have a limited life, depending on the treatment they receive, and become a very durable problem when discarded.

-An important advantage of OBP is that it can be programmed to degrade in whatever timescale is required.
-The average useful life of a carrier bag is usually designed to be about 18 months (to allow for distribution, stocking, and re-use), but shorter or longer times are possible.
-During that time bags are often re-used for shopping or for use as bin-liners etc.
+An important advantage of d2w is that it can be programmed to degrade in whatever timescale is required.
+The useful life of a carrier bag is usually about 18 months (to allow for distribution, stocking, and re-use), but shorter or longer times are possible.
+During their useful life d2w bags are often re-used for shopping or as bin-liners etc.

 - Carrier bags or “shopper-bags” which consumers use to take away their purchases from the shop